lokeshkvn/GSoC-CPAchecker-Project/README.md

 - **Milestone 1**=> Upgrade of AngularJS to latest build: Upgraded the version of angularJS v1.6.5 to v1.7.0 (Major stable release on 30 June 2018).

-- **Milestone 2**=> Upgrading versions of all the 3​rd​ party libraries used: The versions of third party libraries used in the web application is now very old (Specified later), so some of the functionality of the app may not work properly.
+- **Milestone 2**=> Upgraded versions of all the 3rd party libraries used: The versions of third party libraries used in the web application is now very old (Specified later), so some of the functionality of the app may not work properly.
 So I have upgraded it to its latest version.

 - **Milestone 3**=> User Interface upgraded to follow modern architecture and Additional features to web interface of application:
   - Bootstrapping and css to required elements and Refactoring of page layout as per latest standards.
   - Collapsing vertical navigation on the left-hand side of the page which contains a table-like representation of the error-path data.
   - Tooltips to the buttons and elements on the page to help user know the functionalities of the web applications better.
   - Sortable & Responsive Table for logs, statistics and configuration tab.
-  - Make divider between left and right half movable with the mouse.
+  - Divider between left and right half movable with the mouse.
-  - Add a "full screen mode" button.
+  - Added a "full screen mode" button.

 ● Automation Testing of Application using Jasmine and Protractor framework: Writing of automation tests functions for the web application in Jasmine framework and run the automation test.
 There will be two types of testing: